-SUMMARY In a public-key encryption scheme, if a sender is not concerned about the security of a message and is unwilling to generate costly randomness, the security of the encrypted message can be compromised.
-In this work, we characterize such lazy parties, who are regarded as honest parties, but are unwilling to perform a costly task when they are not concerned about the security.
-Specifically, we consider a rather simple setting in which the costly task is to generate randomness used in algorithms, and parties can choose either perfect randomness or a fixed string.
-We model lazy parties as rational players who behave rationally to maximize their utilities, and define a security game between the parties and an adversary.
-Since a standard secure encryption scheme does not work in this setting, we provide constructions of secure encryption schemes in various settings. key words: public-key encryption, rational cryptography, lazy party
+In a public-key encryption scheme, if a sender is not concerned about the security of a message and is unwilling to generate costly randomness, the security of the encrypted message can be compromised.
+This is caused by the laziness of the sender.
+In this work, we characterize lazy parties in cryptography.
+Lazy parties are regarded as honest parties in a protocol, but they are not concerned about the security of the protocol in a certain situation.
+In such a situation, they behave in an honest-looking way, and are unwilling to do a costly task.
+We study, in particular, public-key encryption with lazy parties.
+Specifically, as the first step toward understanding the behavior of lazy parties in public-key encryption, we consider a rather simple setting in which the costly task is to generate randomness used in algorithms, and parties can choose either costly good randomness or cheap bad randomness.
+We model lazy parties as rational players who behaves rationally to maximize their utilities, and define a security game between lazy parties and an adversary.
+A secure encryption scheme requires that the game is conducted by lazy parties in a secure way if they follow a prescribed strategy, and the prescribed strategy is a good equilibrium solution for the game.
+Since a standard secure encryption scheme does not work for lazy parties, we present some public-key encryption schemes that are secure for lazy parties.

+Keywords: public-key encryption, rational cryptography, lazy party

-1. Introduction
+1 Introduction

-As a motivating example, consider the following situation.
+Consider the following situation.
 Alice is a teacher of a course "Introduction to Cryptography."
 She promised to inform the students of their grades by using public-key encryption.
 Each student prepared his/her public key, and sent it to Alice.
-Since there are many students taking the course, it is very costly to encrypt the grades of all the students.
-However, because she promised to use public-key encryption, she decided to encrypt the grades.
+Since there are many students taking the course, it is very costly to encrypt the grades of all the student.
+However, since she promised to use publickey encryption, she decided to encrypt the grades.
 To encrypt messages, she needs to generate randomness.
-Generating randomness is also a costly task.
+Generating good randomness is also a costly task.
 While the grades are personal information for the students and thus they want them to be securely transmitted, the grades are not personal information for Alice.
 The security of the grades is not her concern.
-She noticed that, even if she generated imperfect randomness for encryption, no one may detect it.
-Consequently, she used imperfect randomness for encryption.
+She noticed that, even if she used bad randomness for encryption, no one may detect it.
+Consequently, she used cheap bad randomness for encryption instead of costly good randomness.